Posterior Sampling for Continuing Environments: Introduction

-We consider an alternative strategy that resamples at each time with a probability $p$.
+While learning in continuing environments is a fundamental problem in RL \citep{Naik2019DiscountedRL}, work on randomized approaches to exploration have largely focused on episodic environments, with few exceptions specific to a \emph{tabula rasa} context \citep{Ouyang2017TSDE, theocharous2017posterior}.
+We develop for the first time a version of posterior sampling for reinforcement learning (PSRL) that is easily extended to work with function approximation in complex environments.
+Our proposed method, Continuing PSRL, resamples a new policy at each time with a probability $p$.
 Here, $p$ is specified as a part of the agent design and represents how the agent chooses to partition its experience into intervals that it interprets as trials.
-With this resampling rule, it is natural to execute a plan that aims to maximize discounted return with a discount factor $\gamma = 1-p$.
+With this resampling rule, it is natural to execute a policy that maximizes discounted return with a discount factor $\gamma = 1-p$.
 Indeed, a simple lemma shows that, with this choice of $\gamma$, the undiscounted return attained between consecutive resampling times constitutes an unbiased estimate of the $\gamma$-discounted return of the policy used.
-This simple resampling scheme easily integrates into scalable randomized exploration algorithms.
-For example, bootstrapped DQN \cite{Osband2016BootstrappedDQN} can be modified to address continuing environments by resampling the action value function from the prevailing approximate posterior distribution at each time with probability $p$.
+This simple resampling scheme easily integrates into randomized exploration algorithms with function approximation.
+For example, bootstrapped DQN \citep{Osband2016BootstrappedDQN} can be modified to address continuing environments by resampling the action value function from the prevailing approximate posterior distribution at each time with probability $p$.
 As with the original version of bootstrapped DQN, each executed action is greedy with respect to the most recently sampled action value function.

-The idea of using a discount factor in planning is not new.
-Many theoretical works consider $\gamma$ as part of the environment, e.g. they directly analyze $\gamma$-discounted regret \cite{Lattimore2012PAC, Wang2020Q-learning}.
+Many theoretical works consider $\gamma$ as part of the environment, e.g. they directly analyze $\gamma$-discounted regret \citep{Lattimore2012PAC, Wang2020Q-learning}.
 In contrast, we assess agent performance in terms of undiscounted regret.
 Thus, while the discount factor $\gamma$ plays a role in agent design, it does not reflect what we view as the designer's objective.
-This viewpoint aligns with empirical work that regards the discount factor as a tunable hyperparameter \cite{Mnih2015HumanlevelCT, FranoisLavet2015HowTD}.
+This viewpoint aligns with empirical work that regards the discount factor as a tunable hyperparameter \citep{Mnih2015HumanlevelCT, FranoisLavet2015HowTD}.
 Our analysis shows that, while resampling with a probability $p=1-\gamma$ and planning with a $\gamma$-discounted objective does not lead to vanishing per-timestep regret, that can be accomplished by increasing $\gamma$ over time.